-- Vitamin B12 deficiency and symptoms of anemia like fatigue, pale skin, shortness of breath or headache may occur.
+- Prolonged use of Metformin may lead to vitamin B12 deficiency which may lead to anemia, causing fatigue, pale skin, shortness of breath or headache.
 Notify your doctor if you experience any of these as you may require supplements.

-- Your doctor will monitor your blood sugar levels and kidney functions regularly while taking this medication.
+- Your doctor will monitor your blood sugar levels and kidney functions regularly while you are taking this medication.

 Frequently asked questions for Metformin

 People with type 2 diabetes are not able to make enough insulin or respond normally to the insulin made by their bodies.
 When this happens, the concentration of sugar/glucose increases in the blood.
 Metformin acts in several ways to reduce the increased levels of sugar in blood.
 Metformin decreases glucose production from the liver and decreases absorption of glucose from the intestine after taking food while improving the sensitivity of the body organs and muscles towards insulin.
 This helps improve the uptake of glucose from the blood.
 It also helps your body to respond better to the insulin it makes naturally.